ajdezigns/hassos/Documentation/configuration.md

 ### Network

-You can manual add, edit or remove connections configurations from `/etc/NetworkManager/system-connections`.
+You can manually add, edit or remove connection configurations from `/etc/NetworkManager/system-connections`.

 ### NTP

-You can manual edit the systemd timesync file on `/etc/systemd/timesyncd.conf`.
+You can manually edit the systemd timesync file on `/etc/systemd/timesyncd.conf`.
-Our default ntp configuration look like:
+Our default NTP configuration looks like:
 ```
 [Time]
 NTP=time1.google.com time2.google.com time3.google.com